saranaranjo4430/blogVAR/content/posts/Lecture_10.md

 +++

 ___
-# Homework: The Shape of Smartphones
+# The Shape of Smartphones
 Smartphones have undergone significant shape transformations since their introduction.
 Early models were bulky with physical keyboards (e.g., BlackBerry), gradually evolving into sleeker, touchscreen-based devices that maximize screen size while minimizing bezels, influenced by user demand for larger displays and more immersive media consumption.

 Key changes were driven by: